How To Troubleshoot Bluetooth Headset Connection Issues On Windows

 Update Bluetooth Drivers

 Outdated or corrupted Bluetooth drivers can also cause connection problems.
 Make sure that your device’s drivers are up to date by checking for any available updates.
-Updating the drivers can improve compatibility and fix any bugs that may be affecting the Bluetooth connection.
+Updating the drivers can improve compatibility and any bugs that may be affecting the Bluetooth connection.

 • Check Bluetooth settings